Zaina Bouzerrade

-Zaina Bouzerrade (زينة بوزراد; born 29 July 2002) is a footballer who plays as a right-back for Eredivisie club PEC Zwolle.
+Zaina Bouzerrade (زينة بوزراد; born 29 July 2002) is a footballer who plays as a right-back.
 Born in the Netherlands, she represents Morocco at international level.

 Club career

+Ajax

 Bouzerrade is a VVIJ IJsselstein product.
 She has played for Ajax in the Netherlands.
+Bouzerrade made her league debut against AZ Alkmaar on 8 October 2021.

+PEC Zwolle

+Bouzerrade was announced at PEC Zwolle on June 21, 2022.
+She made her league debut against Twente on 23 September 2022.

 International career

 Bouzerrade made her senior debut for Morocco on 10 June 2021 in a 3–0 friendly home win over Mali.